 What is adjudication?

-The automatic right to refer disputes to an adjudicator was introduced in The Construction Act, 1996.
-Before that there was a feeling that when a dispute over payment arose for example, many of the smaller businesses, suppliers and contractors involved in the building trade were at the mercy of larger organisations and developers with whom they had contracted.
-Larger businesses could better afford to go through lengthy and expensive legal proceedings than smaller contractors who could often end up failing to recover monies due to them.
+The automatic right to refer disputes to an adjudicator was introduced in The Construction Act 1996.
+Before that, there was a feeling that when a dispute over payment arose for example, many of the smaller businesses, suppliers and contractors involved in the building trade were at the mercy of the larger organisations and developers with whom they had contracted.
+Bigger businesses were in a better position to afford to go through lengthy and expensive legal proceedings than smaller contractors, who could often end up failing to recover monies due to them.

-One thing to remember is that adjudication is a dispute resolution method that settles matters on an interim or temporary basis.
+One thing you should be aware of is that adjudication is a dispute resolution method that settles matters on an interim or temporary basis.
 Decisions are binding – but only until the dispute is determined by litigation or by agreement further down the line.

 When is adjudication appropriate?

 The Construction Act allows a party to a construction contract to refer a dispute to an adjudicator ‘at any time’.
-Typical claims might be about:
+Common construction disputes might be about:

 - Non-payment of monies due for particular stages of a development